-The Colleges use the 80/20 rule for the determination of plagiarism, At least 80% of any assignment, discussion post, or other work must be in a student's own words.
+The Colleges use the 80/20 rule for the determination of plagiarism.
+At least 80% of any assignment, discussion post, or other work must be in a student's own words.
 Direct quotes/re-quotes and/or a bibliography/reference page(s) should account for no more than 20% of the assignment, discussion post, or other work.
 This 80/20 rule also applies to all work previously submitted by the student in which the student was the original creator.
-This is considered self-plagiarism.
-To clarify, students are not permitted to resubmit any previous work in another context without citing that it was used previously, and any previous work that the student includes and properly cites falls under the 80/20 rule.
+Self-plagiarism is included in this rule.
+Students are not permitted to resubmit any previous work in another context without citing that it was used previously, and any previous work that the student includes and properly cites falls under the 80/20 rule.